Hayim Hillel Ben-Sasson

-Haim Hillel Ben-Sasson (חיים הלל בן-ששון; 1914 in Valozhyn – 16 May 1977 in Jerusalem) was an Israeli historian, a professor in the Department of Jewish History at the Hebrew University of Jerusalem.
+Haim Hillel Ben-Sasson (חיים הלל בן-ששון; 1914 in Valozhyn – 16 May 1977 in Jerusalem) was an Israeli historian and a professor in the Department of Jewish History at the Hebrew University of Jerusalem.
 His area of expertise was the history of Jews in the Middle Ages, along with issues concerning the history of Jews in Eretz Yisrael during the modern period.

 Biography

 Chaim Hillel Ben-Sasson was born in Volozhin to Fraydel (whose name was Hebraized and gave rise to the surname he and his brother adopted in Israel) and Rabbi Shmuel Avigdor HaLevi Darchinsky, a Rosh Mesivta in the Volozhin Yeshiva in Lithuania.
 On his mother’s side, he was the grandson of Rabbi Chaim Hillel Fried, deputy head of the Volozhin Yeshiva and a descendant of its leaders.
 He received his Rabbinic ordination from Rabbi Chaim Ozer Grodzinski.
 Even in his youth, he was active in public life, organizing the HaHalutz HaMizrachi ("Mizrachi Pioneer" movement).

 Ben-Sasson immigrated to Eretz Yisrael in 1934.
 He studied at the Mizrachi Teachers' Seminary (now the Lifshitz College of Education) and taught in various educational frameworks for children and youth in Jerusalem.
 He also volunteered in the youth movement Bnei Akiva and in the Yavneh Olami student union.

 Upon his arrival in Eretz Yisrael, Ben-Sasson enlisted in the "Haganah" organization; during the Arab Riots of 1936, he served in the "religious platoon" in the Jewish Quarter of the Old City of Jerusalem, and later in the Haganah’s Information Office in Jerusalem.
 According to his student Robert Bonfil, "He remained connected to the Israel Defense Forces until his last day and contributed to study meetings at the high command level.
 He participated in frameworks for discussion and analysis of important contemporary issues."
 His involvement in modern Jewish militarism was also reflected in his contributions to the writing and editing of the History of the Haganah under the general editorship of Prof. Ben-Zion Dinur, despite his primary focus on the Middle Ages, he dedicated himself to the research and historical description of the Jewish Legion in World War I.

 He died in Jerusalem on 16 May 1977.